 - A brief personal statement that should demonstrate an understanding of public health and explain the nature of the applicant's interest in the field.
 The statement should address how Penn's MPH program will prepare the applicant for a successful career in public health.

 - Application fee (submitted online - see the SOPHAS FAQ for fee chart).
 Note: This fee is charged by SOPHAS, not the University of Pennsylvania.

-Applications are assessed holistically, considering coursework, standardized test scores, and previous public health or relevant experiences, such as job experience, fellowships, or internships.
+Applications are assessed holistically, considering coursework, transcript, references, and previous public health or relevant experiences, such as job experience, fellowships, or internships.

 Our MPH student body is very interdisciplinary, with approximately 25% of the student body in dual degree program.
 For more information about existing dual degree programs and their specific application processes, please look here.